meinstein/react-autotip/README.md

 )
 ```

-## Automatic positioning
+## Automatic Positioning

-Wrap any element with a Tooltip and it will automatically position itself to either the top, right, bottom, or left depending on where in the viewport it is rendered.
+Wrap any element with a Tooltip and it will automatically position itself to either the top, right, bottom, or left based on where in the viewport its child element is rendered.

+## Types

+- `info`: (*default*) A standard tooltip with a small caret.
+- `dialog`: A sleek, caret-less tooltip with a white background & slight box shadow.